Project Overview

 Updates to the city’s parking regulations and transportation demand management requirements were originally identified as main implementation steps in the Access Management and Parking Strategy adopted by City Council in 2017.
 The project had to be paused in 2020 due to the pandemic but has been restarted in 2024.

-The City of Boulder has required a minimum number of off-street parking spaces for all different types of businesses and housing since the 1950s.
+Prior to adoption of Ordinance 8696, which eliminates off-street parking requirements, the City of Boulder required a minimum number of off-street parking spaces for all different types of businesses and housing since the 1950s.
 Minimum parking requirements are often based on a mathematical formula, like one space per 400 square feet of space or one parking space per unit.
 These spaces have to be on private property, located off the public street.

 Transportation Demand Management (TDM) is the use of strategies to inform and encourage travelers to maximize the efficiency of transportation systems.
 The purpose of requiring TDM plans for new developments is to mitigate the transportation impacts for the new development by providing programs, amenities and services to the employees or community members who live in the city.